Shall we cook together at this time?June 04, 2020 7:20 pm

 Erbology customer since 2016

 Marilyn works in the circular economy.
-She largely follows a plant based diet and the since lockdown has been creating easy to make meals with seasonal ingredients.
+She largely follows a plant based diet and since the lockdown has been creating easy to make meals with seasonal ingredients.
 Being Peruvian, quinoa and avocado are her ‘go-to’s’.
 She created this meal that can be served as a main dish or a side because it’s healthy, nourishing and suitable for all.
 The recipe is plant-based, high in protein, no gluten, nuts or dairy!
 Plus, it is very refreshing, easy to make, stores well and can be made very speedy if you cook the edamame beans and quinoa in advance.
 If not vegan, goes perfectly with salmon.

 - 1 cup of cooked quinoa